tanaypratap/mentorship-karona/EVENTS.md

 # Events Details:
-After each event is scheduled raise a **PR** here listing all the details of event in following format
+After each event is scheduled mentors/student group need to raise a **PR** here listing all the details of event in following format

 ## 0.)
 Event Name:
 - Mentor Assigned